 It wasn’t long after that before we happened upon a man who was looking for a master and some stories to make.
 He said he would like to help us out.
 But Diarmuid in his pride that he carried too far sometimes told him to go away until I said,

 Muadhán was strong as a bull and gentle as a kitten.
-He carried us through a river flowing too fast for our sore feet.
+He carried us through a river flowing too fast for our tired legs.
 He was a fisherman who could catch a salmon with a little berry and so in the evenings we would eat our fill of salmon sweetened by the berries they had eaten.
 At night we slept peacefully while he watched over us.
 But our rest was not to last long because one day as we were enjoying the sunshine on a hilltop Diarmuid spotted an army coming to shore from the direction of the Channel Islands.

 “What army is that” I said.